Home / Use Cases / Tenant Cleanup

 How the conversation starts

-30 minutes initial conversation, free of charge, by video or phone.
-What we clarify: rough headcount, license packages in use, who currently administers the tenant, what the current trigger is (renewal, new wave, audit, insurer).
-From this it emerges whether a cleanup project is the right path or whether something else should come first.
+A 30-minute initial conversation, free of charge, by video or phone.
+What we cover: rough headcount, the license packages in use, who currently administers the tenant, and what triggered this now (renewal, new hiring wave, audit, insurer).
+From there it becomes clear whether a cleanup project is the right move — or whether something else needs to come first.

 Book an initial conversation